Anthras/rust-cowsay/README.md

 </pre>

-Planned usage for this command-line program is ` ./rust-cowsay "hello world!" --lines --character `
+Planned usage for this command-line program is
+` ./rust-cowsay "hello world!" --lines --character --top-bubble-character --bottom-bubble-character `

 * `/src/` is the folder which houses the source code
 * `Cargo.lock` is a saved state of the last working build